The Word Exchange: Plot

 Anana bravely, if foolishly, faces down book-burning minions, oversized Russian security guards and accusatory Diachronic Society members before she leaves her Meme behind and evades her pursuers, escaping through tunnels.
 She has been betrayed by her mother's boyfriend and her own ex.
-Bart, Ana's devoted admirer and Doug's erstwhile assistant editor, uncovers Synchronics’ plot to inflate prices on the Word Exchange by polluting the Dictionary with nefarious neologisms, and he barely escapes with his life.
+Bart, Ana's devoted admirer and Doug's erstwhile assistant editor, uncovers Synchronic's plot to inflate prices on the Word Exchange by polluting the Dictionary with nefarious neologisms, and he barely escapes with his life.
 To contain the word flu contagion, nations are closing their borders to Americans, but Ana arrives in London just in time.
 From there, she is followed all the way to Oxford, captured, and imprisoned in silent quarantine for three days before finding her father under the protection of the Oxford English Dictionary.

 Major themes

 Information technology

 "The Word Exchange insists readers think critically about how digital media is controlled and how language could be usurped by technology."
 While in the novel, dictionaries are burned, printed books usually get distributed, enabling the persistence of some copies, while the content of digital databases remain centrally controlled by publishers, hence they are subject to manipulation at the discretion of the owner.
 Even with "Memes" affecting the way people think and learn, the very idea of cornering the market for words depends on shifting from the immutability of printed texts to the fluidity of the all digital world.
 "I want my novel to be part of the ongoing conversation we’re having in our culture about the degree to which we want the intrusion of these devices into our lives," Graedon said, "because it’ll continue to happen, but we have control over it.
 I just wanted to offer a window onto what might happen if things went a little bit wrong."